 Domain & Ayr

 Looking for pancakes in Auckland?
-While we’re sure Domain & Ayr has an extensive breakfast menu, we wouldn’t know because we’re too caught up in their fluffy 20-minute pancake.
-It’s soft, it’s fluffy and it’s bigger than any pancake you’ve seen before.
-Served with seasonal fruit, mixed berry compote and mascarpone and drizzled with maple syrup, this famous pancake is worth every minute of the wait.
+While we’re sure Domain & Ayr has an extensive breakfast menu, we wouldn’t know because we’re too caught up in their fluffy 20-minute pancakes.
+They're soft, fluffy and bigger than any pancakes you’ve seen before.
+Served with seasonal fruit, mixed berry compote and mascarpone and drizzled with maple syrup, these famous pancakes are worth every minute of the wait.

 Hello Friends + Allies